 Poet, writer, and educator, Yvette Doucette lives in Charlottetown, PEI.
 She is a mother Uma and Mathurin, life-partner to Mark, dream-walker, life-student, teacher and workshop facilitator.

-Yvette has written and performed monologues at the Guild in Charlottetown as part of the show Solo Works, and on Victoria Row as part of a summer Jazz and Poetry on the Street series organized by poet and educator, Richard Lemm.
-In 2006 and 2007 she was commissioned by CBC to write for, and compete in, the Island portion of the CBC Poetry Face Off.
-She facilitates after-school creative writing classes for students and won the 2011 PEI Writers’ Guild Island Literary Award for Young Writers Service.
+She has written and performed both poetry and monologues–at the Guild in Charlottetown as part of Solo Works, and on Victoria Row as part of a summer Jazz and Poetry on the Street Series organized by poet and educator, Richard Lemm.
+In 2006 and 2007 she was commissioned by CBC to participate in the Island portion of the CBC Poetry Face Off.
+Yvette has also had poetry appear on cakes (to be eaten), in boxes (to be given away), and in other Peake Street Collective and thistownissmall shows.

 For six years Yvette facilitated after-school creative writing groups for students at Bluefield High and for young women writers (aged 12-17) Saturday mornings at her home in Charlottetown.
 She won the 2011 Island Literary Award for Young Writers Service, and was awarded the Distinguished Award for Distinguished Contribution to the Literary Arts of PEI in 2013.